 We Hope You Enjoyed Learning About Enoki Mushrooms!

-In the end, we hope you enjoyed learning about paengi-beoseot, otherwise known as enoki mushrooms.
-If so, let us know in the comment section!
+In the end, I hope you enjoyed learning about paengi-beoseot, otherwise known as enoki mushrooms.
+If so, let me know in the comment section!

 Korean Ingredient Articles: